 What is the DAC-SASH Program?

 To qualify for DAC-SASH, homeowners must live in one of the top 25 percent most disadvantaged communities statewide using the CalEnviroScreen, and be a billing customer of Pacific Gas & Electric (PG&E), Southern California Edison (SCE), or San Diego Gas & Electric (SDG&E).
 Homeowners must also meet income qualifications as denoted by annual CARE and FERA guidelines.
-See the CPUC website for more information.
+See the CPUC website for more information about income limits.

 The DAC-SASH program integrates job training opportunities into every project, creating ladders of opportunity for individuals from all backgrounds to access well-paid jobs in California’s solar industry, and ensuring lasting community impact.

 GRID is accepting applications to DAC-SASH through our Energy for All Program.
 The Energy for All Program bundles state funding for solar with other local incentives and private philanthropy to make solar technology available at low to no cost to our clients.

 Maximize financial savings for low-income households in economically and environmentally disadvantaged communities.

 Enhance long-term economic self-sufficiency in low-income communities by providing community members with access to green jobs training and solar employment opportunities.

 Provide education on energy efficiency and existing programs that can provide further benefits to families.

 Ensure robust participation and access for households in PG&E, SCE, and SDG&E territories.